AirGrid/docs/docs/advertisers/sandbox.md

 # Chrome Privacy Sandbox

-::: info Alpha
+::: info Beta

-The following document and features are currently in alpha and available for brave and early adopters 😃.
+The following document and features are currently in beta and available for brave and early adopters 😃.

 :::